The Larry Bird and Magic Johnson Rivalry Had Everything but Handshakes: ‘There Was a Hate Factor There’

-Larry Bird shared an intense legendary rivalry with Magic Johnson
+Larry Bird shared an intense rivalry with Magic Johnson

 The latter got the edge leading Michigan State to claim the NCAA title over Indiana State.
 It set the stage for the game’s greatest rivalry as the two anchored the Boston Celtics and Los Angeles Lakers’ success.

-The Larry Bird and Magic Johnson rivalry had everything but handshakes: ‘There was a hate factor there’
+Larry Bird and Magic Johnson’s rivalry had everything but handshakes

 The gravity of each game left a strong imprint of emotions on each Hall of Famer.
-During an interview with Mitch Lawrence of the Daily News in November 2009, Bird admitted that he never shook hands with Johnson or any Lakers players before or after a contest.
+During an interview with the Daily News in November 2009, Bird admitted that he never shook hands with Johnson or any Lakers players before or after a contest.

 “I didn’t shake hands when we lost to the Lakers,” recalled Bird, now the Pacers’ president.
 “I never shook hands.
 When the Lakers and Celtics played, we didn’t shake hands.
 When I first got to play against Magic, there was a hate factor there.
 It was more than just dislike.”

 In today’s game, NBA players share strong friendships with other players on opposing teams.
-Meanwhile, the lack of camaraderie between Bird and Johnson only further fueled the magnitude of rivalry that played a pivotal part in transforming the NBA into what it’s become.
+Meanwhile, the lack of camaraderie between Bird and Johnson only fueled the rivalry that played a pivotal part in transforming the NBA.

 Bird and Johnson held a mutual hatred through a significant stretch of their respective careers, but that never overshadowed the tremendous shared respect.

-The two Hall of Famers anchored the NBA’s rise to popularity in the 1980s, leading them to develop a strong, lasting relationship that goes well beyond the basketball court.
+The two Hall of Famers anchored the NBA’s rise to popularity in the ’80s, leading them to develop a strong, lasting relationship beyond the basketball court.
 However, any notion of a friendship went out the window when the two competed.